Lady Mary Elizabeth Lascelles1

 Lady Maud Caroline Lascelles was born in 1846.
 She was the daughter of Henry Lascelles, 3rd Earl of Harewood and Lady Louisa Thynne.2 She married Rt.
 Hon.
 Lord Sir George Francis Hamilton, son of James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russell, on 28 November 1871.1 She died on 14 April 1938.1

 Her married name became Hamilton.
-She was decorated with the award of the Imperial Order of the Crown of India (C.I.).1
+She was awarded the Imperial Order of the Crown of India (C.I.)1

 Children of Lady Maud Caroline Lascelles and Rt.
 Hon.
 Lord Sir George Francis Hamilton